Caldo de Res Recipe

 Instructions

-- Meanwhile, if you are adding the tomato sauce.
-Place the ingredients in your blender with ¼ cup of water and puree.
-It will be added with the vegetables to the broth.
+- Meanwhile, if you are adding the tomato sauce(Recaudo), place the ingredients in your blender with ¼ cup of water and puree.

-- Serve in a large bowl and garnish with cilantro.
-Place in your table along warm corn tortillas, and lemon wedges.
+- Serve in large bowls.
+Place on your table along with warm corn tortillas, fresh chopped cilantro, and lemon wedges.

 Notes